kylrs/gagbot.js/README.md

   7. You can test your bot using the `gb!ping` command in your server chat, which is included in the `core` module.

   8. [Configure GaGBot](https://github.com/kylrs/gagbot.js/wiki/Configuration)!

-## Contributing
-GaGBot welcomes new collaborators!
-If you're interested in chipping in, make sure to take note of the guidelines below.

-### Issues & Pull Requests

- - Before contributing anything to GaGBot, discuss the changes you'd like to make in an issue.
-   - You should include details about the purpose, scope, justification and, if possible, details of a proposed implementation.
-   - Make sure your issues are tagged appropriately.
- - When you're ready to make a pull request, make sure your PR satisfies the following criteria:
-   - Build dependencies (e.g. `node_modules`), IDE project files (e.g. `.idea`), etc. are not tracked by the PR branch.
-   - `README.md` reflects any changes, where necessary
-   - Files are versioned appropriately, using the `MAJOR.MINOR.PATCH` semantic versioning syntax.
-     - New files must use `v1.0.0`, and include the release code of the target GaGBot release.
-   - The PR is labeled appropriately, and the title & description are descriptive.
-   - Issues closed by this PR are [linked using keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

-### Code of Conduct

-Please make sure you take a look at our [Code of Conduct](./CONTRIBUTING.md) before getting involved with the project.
-This isn't intended to be too strict, but only to foster a welcoming and tolerant community that is conducive to collaboration.

 ## Built With